morgen-peschke/shortbread-cookies/README.md

 > [!TIP]
 > Sometimes they won't want to leave the baking sheet, and a gentle twist can separate them without damaging the cookie.

+> [!TIP]
+> You do not need to let the baking sheet cool down if you're doing multiple batches, once the last batch has had their 5 minutes and have been moved to the racks, you can immediately put the next batch in.

 ### Storage